Sustainable Architectural Strategies

 Adaptive Re-use

-Adaptive Re-Use, most simply put, is changing the use of something which we no longer need to something new, which we now need—whether it be the up-cycling of old materials for a new purpose, or changing the function of an existing building—we are making the most of that which we already have, rather than sending the old stuff to landfill and manufacturing more new stuff.
+Adaptive Re-Use is changing the use of something which we no longer need to something new, which we now need.
+By changing the function of an existing building we are making the most of that which we already have, rather than sending the old stuff to landfill and manufacturing more new stuff.

 Heritage Conservation